US destroyer shoots down missile and drones launched by Yemen's Houthi rebels

 Despite more than a month and a half of U.S.-led airstrikes, Houthi rebels have remained capable of launching significant attacks.
 They include the attack last month on a cargo ship carrying fertilizer, the Rubymar, which sank on Saturday after drifting for several days, and the downing of an American drone worth tens of millions of dollars.

+The Houthis have been hailing ships over the radio in the Red Sea and the Gulf of Aden as well since launching their attacks.
+The British military's United Kingdom Maritime Trade Operations center reported Wednesday that a new round of similar radio messages went out to a ship, and urged crews to report any suspicious activity.
+A short time later, the UKMTO reported a suspected attack in the area.

-Meanwhile, the Indian navy released footage of its sailors from the INS Kolkata fighting a fire aboard the MSC Sky II, which had been targeted by the Houthis in the Gulf of Aden on Monday.
-Smoke poured out of one container aboard the vessel, which also showed scorch marks from the impact from a Houthi missile.
+Meanwhile, the Indian navy released a video of its sailors from the INS Kolkata fighting a fire aboard the MSC Sky II, which had been targeted by the Houthis in the Gulf of Aden on Monday.
+Smoke poured out of one container aboard the vessel, which also showed scorch marks from the impact of a Houthi missile.

-The Mediterranean Shipping Co., a Switzerland-based firm, said the missile struck the ship as it was traveling from Singapore to Djibouti.
+The Mediterranean Shipping Co., a Switzerland-based company, said the missile struck the ship as it was traveling from Singapore to Djibouti.

 “The missile caused a small fire that has been extinguished while no crew were injured,” the company said.